Advertiser Disclosure

 Google Flights is my favorite site for finding good fares.
 Image Credit: Google

 I booked the economy flight using 47,000 Ultimate Rewards points from my Chase Sapphire Reserve®.
-These points are worth 1.5 cents each when booking via Chase Travel.
+These points are worth up to 2 cents each when booking select flights and hotels via Chase Travel.
 I then called American Airlines and applied my systemwide upgrades to fly in business class.

 I could have also transferred Ultimate Rewards points to a Oneworld alliance airline partner and booked an award flight.
 However, I am close to qualifying for Executive Platinum elite status with American Airlines AAdvantage.
 Booking with Ultimate Rewards points allows me to earn redeemable AAdvantage miles and Loyalty Points that count toward earning status.